kew24/proj-Westra-data202/Report.md

 </tbody>
 </table>

-As seen in the table above, I would change most datatypes to factor, which could be easily done with the `data.table::fread()` option, `stringsAsFactors = TRUE`.
-It would make sense to change these to factors due to their use in this analysis -- `Gender` was essentially considered a factor, with the following options: Female, Male, and the indicator variables (like `ind_ds_fluorouracil`) having the following levels: 0, 1.
+As seen in the table above, I would change most datatypes to factor, which could be easily done with the `stringsAsFactors = TRUE` option within `data.table::fread()`.
+It would make sense to change these to factors due to their use in this analysis -- `Gender` was essentially considered a factor, with the following options: Female, Male; and the indicator variables (like `ind_ds_fluorouracil`) having the following levels: 0, 1.
 I am unsure of why they chose to leave strings as characters, but because it doesn't really affect the analysis, this isn't an imperative issue.

 With the knowledge of which variable names are included in this dataset, it makes sense to explore individual variables further and determine what they mean, what the distribution looks like, and how they're related to other variables.
 This allows us to to make choices about how to further interpret and analyze this data, as well as give some ideas on which data wrangling steps need to be taken.